 The Viberzi lawsuits claim the manufacturer of Viberzi failed to warn doctors that the drug increases the risks of pancreatitis for patients who are missing their gallbladder.

 Our law firm is accepting clients who suffered pancreatitis while prescribed Viberzi.
-We have been handling claims against pharmaceutical companies since 1955, and we are listed in Best Lawyers in America and The National Trial Lawyers Hall of Fame.
+We have been handling claims against pharmaceutical companies since 1955, and each year we teach more than 1,000 attorneys how to successfully handle these types of cases.
+We are listed in Best Lawyers in America and The National Trial Lawyers Hall of Fame.

 Why Are Viberzi Lawsuits Being Filed

-Plaintiff attorneys claim patients who have had their gallbladder removed have an increased risk of serious and potentially fatal pancreatitis (inflammation of the pancreas) when taking Viberzi (also known as Eluxadoline). p>
+As part of the Viberzi lawsuit filings, plaintiff attorneys argue that patients who have had their gallbladder removed have an increased risk of serious and potentially fatal pancreatitis (inflammation of the pancreas) when taking Viberzi (also known as Eluxadoline). p>

 On March 15, 2017, the FDA issued a Drug Safety Communication regarding hospitalizations and deaths associated with patients who had taken Viberzi and who had undergone a cholecystectomy, the removal of the gallbladder.